 In a small saucepan, whisk together 3 tablespoons (23 grams) of the flour and ½ cup (120 grams) of the milk until smooth.

-Cook the slurry over medium heat, whisking constantly, until it has thickened (the whisk will leave a trail), about 2 to 3 minutes.
+Cook the paste over medium heat, whisking constantly, until it has thickened (the whisk will leave a trail), about 2 to 3 minutes.

 Remove from heat and whisk again to make sure the mixture is smooth (photo 1).
-Allow the slurry to cool for 10 minutes.
+Allow the paste to cool for 10 minutes.

 Step 2: Make the dough

-This tea ring dough will be quite soft and sticky.
+You might be tempted to add more flour during kneading, but you don't want to over-flour the dough.
 If you decide to add a little flour while kneading, do so sparingly - adding too much flour will cause the tea ring to have a tough, dry texture.

 Let the dough rest, covered, for 20 minutes (this will give the flour a chance to absorb the liquid, making it easier to knead), then knead the dough to form a soft, smooth dough.